robjustice/soshdboot/README.md

 ## SOS.KERNEL
 Modified SOS.KERNEL:
+- Based on the SOS 1.3 source code with the Selector version modifications included (they are marked (S) in the source)
 - The internal disk3 driver is replaced with an updated Problock3 driver.
 Some changes to the code to align with being loaded internally in the kernal.
 Also some optimisation is possible as the driver is now always in the non bank switched system bank, so no need to copy that code to the 18fx page to avoid the bank switching.
 - The path names for the SOS.INTERP and SOS.DRIVER have been updated with the .PROFILE name for the problock driver.
 Also a second set of names is included to allow booting of the second drive.
 - The default prefix is updated as required, depending on the unit that is selected for booting.